Means TV is the first worker-owned streaming service to exist and because of that, we're also the first to build the structure for such a company.

 - This category is for full-time employees at Means TV.
 These members can serve on the Board and have full voting and economic rights in the cooperative.

 Contractor Members (20% of the cooperative's end of year profit)

 - This is a secondary category for those the cooperative works with frequently but who also do work for other companies.
 This group has economic rights in the cooperative and representation on the Board.

 Royalty Members (10% of the cooperative's end of year profit)

 - This category is for filmmakers, distributors, and certain crew on original productions.
-It acts as a form of royalties for people who have contributed significant creative works or entertainment properties.
 This group has economic rights in the cooperative.